israel81boot/property-app/README.md

 ## OVERVIEW

 APP PROPERTY, in an application which  can be useful for rental purpose in real state.
-At the first page, you can view  rental houses available with more detail.
+At the first page, it will you to view  rental houses available and get more detail.
 At the same page you add a house. but for to delete or edite a house you have to login.

-## Materials
+## Technologies
  A simple full stack application with a front end implemented with React, Bootstrap, and CSS SASS.
 The backend implemented with Node.js, Mysql with Sequelize.

  ## link